Sign In

 A focus of the discussion was smartphone and screen exposure.
 Horvath pointed to heavy digital use as one of the main reasons behind declining cognitive skills.
 He told the committee that teenagers now spend more than half of their waking hours looking at screens, whether for school, entertainment, or social media.

 He warned that the human brain is not designed to learn effectively through constant scrolling or short bursts of information.
 “When learning becomes fast, fragmented, and constantly interrupted, it weakens our ability to concentrate,” he said.
-He explained that humans are biologically wired to learn from other people and through deep, focused study rather than from quickly scrolling through screens or reading short bullet-point summaries.
+He explained that biology wires humans to learn from other people.
+They also learn through deep, focused study.
+They do not learn effectively from quickly scrolling through screens or reading short bullet-point summaries.

 According to Horvath, excessive screen time may be weakening reading comprehension and memory formation.
 He said that when students skim short summaries instead of reading full texts, the brain does not fully process the material.
 Over time, this can reduce attention span and long-term recall.